aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 The AWS Lambda function to be called when the validations fail is deployed by the AWS CloudFormation called `NotificationPlaceholderFunction`.
 The intent behind this step is to notify the user the photo validation failed and the error reason, so they can try upload a different photo.
 To keep this workshop module short, the function just prepares the message instead of actually sending the message (feel free to modify the code to send email notifications through SES)

-Now you can create an AWS Step Functions State Machine with the initial face detection step:
+Now you can create an AWS Step Functions state machine with the initial face detection step:

 ![initial state machine diagram](./images/1st-state-machine-graph.png)